ARawles/BMRSr/cran-comments.md

 This a resubmission.
 In this version, I have:

-* Fixed URL to use `https` as this is force
+* Fixed URL in DESCRIPTION to add trailing /
-* Added URL to the API in Description
+* Fixed URL in Description field of DESCRIPTION to point to the base URL instead of API url that was causing a NOTE

 ## Test environments
 * local Windows 10 x64 install, R 4.0.3